bipul2002star/marathon-project-template/README.md

 ## Next steps

-*What do you need to do next to turn this prototype into a working solution?
-The prototype is almost ready except that we are yet to collect the data, prepare the dataset and build the engine.
+*The prototype is almost ready except that we are yet to collect the data, prepare the dataset and build the engine.
 We have also planned to integrate the online food delivery sevice's API(bistro) if any to build the utility more robust.
 We have learned Web Scraping which we would like to use in our web app to make it more versatile.

 *